sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

 author: Seth For Privacy
 comments: false
 date: "2021-12-21T10:00:00-04:00"
-description: A quick post detailing a recommendation of the order of steps I would take if starting from scratch in my privacy journey today.
+summary: A quick post detailing a recommendation of the order of steps I would take if starting from scratch in my privacy journey today.
 draft: false
 hidemeta: false